nhsuk/nhs-alpha-prototypes/README.md

 # NHS.UK Alpha Prototypes

+Prototypes from the NHS Alpha project, from July 2015 to January 2016.

 These prototypes have been built on an adapted [GOV.UK prototyping kit.](https://github.com/alphagov/govuk_prototype_kit).

 They contain code from these GOV.UK resources: